SDGforskning/sdg-strings/SDG14_query_topic_WoS.md

 Lists of least developed countries, small island developing states and landlocked developing states are from the United Nations World Economic Situation and Prospects (tables F, H and I, pages 173-174)<sup id="UNLDCs">[2](#f2)</sup>.

-## Marine terms: Limiting certain searches to marine environment
+## 3. Marine terms: String for limiting certain phrases to the marine environment

 This query is referred to as **marine terms**, and should be combined with various other sets with `AND` (when instructed) to limit the results to the marine environment.
 It is not combined with fishery targets, as the results become too limited (many fisheries papers do not use these words, or concern both freshwater and marine fisheries).